By introducing technology-proficient students to wrist-worn PE heart rate monitors, teachers see engagement levels – and fitness results – soar.

 “We have to meet young people where they are and technology integration is critical, but the key is using technology in an authentic manner, not just “yeah I use technology because someone told me to use it,” he said. “ the question, how does this technology purposely fit into what I’m trying to accomplish in creating a quality PE program?”

 By connecting with his students over technology use, Hallberg – and his P.E. colleagues across the country – helps speed up the development of proper habits that can shape a student’s journey to lifelong fitness.

 Those conversations about self-managing their fitness are getting through.
-Teachers report that students who wear devices such as adidas Zone for IHT Spirit PE heart rate monitors during their classes show many of the traits that Hallberg wants to see.
+Teachers report that students who wear devices such as IHT Zone PE heart rate monitors during their classes show many of the traits that Hallberg wants to see.
 The students demonstrate: